ResearchParticipate in a Study

 Connect study logo

 The Connect for Cancer Prevention Study wants to better understand the causes of cancer and how to prevent it.
-Kaiser Permanente Northwest is one of nine health care systems throughout the country to partner with the National Cancer Institute (NCI), part of the National Institutes of Health (NIH), for Connect.
-The study will include 200,000 adults who get their health care from a partner health care system.
+Kaiser Permanente Northwest with partner health care systems across the country is partnered with the National Cancer Institute (NCI), part of the National Institutes of Health (NIH), for Connect.
+The research study will include 200,000 adults who get their health care from a partner health care system.

 Participants will be asked to answer online health surveys, donate samples of blood, urine, and saliva, and share access to their electronic health records.
 This information will help researchers study the health and behavior patterns that may affect cancer risk.
 It takes time to understand the causes of cancer, so Connect will go on for many years.
 The longer you participate, the more we may learn.